![]() |

 Returns timer capabilities for the given clock source, which is also written to both 'capa->max_res.clk_src' and 'capa->max_tmo.clk_src'.
 For resolution both 'res_ns' and 'res_hz' are filled.

-This function will not trigger errorhandler calls internally.
+This function will not trigger error handler calls internally.

 capa | pointer to em_timer_capability_t to be updated (does not need to be initialized) |